maragiogliov/the-nordic-calculator/README.md

 block = 1
 sub-block = 1/3

 If you go to WelcomePage you can see frame-calculator this is the regulator for the width and height of the view.
-This frame is divided by 3 vertically and by 2 or 3 (33 66 99) horizontally
+This frame is divided by 3 vertically and by 2 or 3 (33 66 99) .horizontally

 There is: